 Insert the following at the end of this subclause:

-If a STA sends a Country element, a Power Constraint element and a VHT Transmit Power Envelope element, where the interpretation of the Maximum Transmit Power Level field in the Country element for a 20 MHz or 40 MHz Subband Triplet field is the same as the Local Maximum Transmit Power Units Interpretation subfield, then at least one of local power constraints indicated by the Local Maximum Transmit Power for 20 MHz and Local Maximum Transmit Power for 40 MHz fields in the VHT Transmit Power Envelope element shall be the same as the indicated local power constraint expressed by the combination of Country element and Power Constraint element.
+If a STA sends a Country element, a Power Constraint element and a VHT Transmit Power Envelope element, where the interpretation of the Maximum Transmit Power Level field in the Country element for a 20 MHz or 40 MHz Subband Triplet subfield is the same as the Local Maximum Transmit Power Units Interpretation subfield, then at least one of local power constraints indicated by the Local Maximum Transmit Power for 20 MHz and Local Maximum Transmit Power for 40 MHz fields in the VHT Transmit Power Envelope element shall be the same as the indicated local power constraint expressed by the combination of Country element and Power Constraint element.

-NOTE—An example of when the interpretation of the Maximum Transmit Power Level field in the Country element for a 20 MHz or 40 MHz Subband Triplet field is the same as the Local Maximum Transmit Power Units Interpretation subfield is when both are EIRP.
+NOTE—An example of when the interpretation of the Maximum Transmit Power Level field in the Country element for a 20 MHz or 40 MHz Subband Triplet subfield is the same as the Local Maximum Transmit Power Units Interpretation subfield is when both are EIRP.

 Insert the following new subclause after 10.8.3:(#6007)